 The 700 Club only shows the good stuff, they don’t show the people whose prayer doesn’t bring about miracles.
 The ones who give away their money and are left destitute.
 They just make it seem like if your belief is strong enough, you will get your reward.
 Money, health, long life — you name it.

 But for the average person for whom this doesn’t happen?
-Like with social media, the end result is all these people are left feeling like they aren’t praying hard enough or aren’t worthy enough or faithful enough to reap the benefits.
+Like with social media, the end result is all these people are left feeling left out and inadequate.
+Like their lives aren’t as amazing.
+Like they aren’t praying hard enough or aren’t worthy enough or faithful enough to reap the benefits.